JustinLove/Donation-setup-interface-for-Planetary-Annihiliation-Ablegamers-event/notes.md

   - x configuration (ENV?)
     - x feed selection
   - x adding uniques ids
-  - filter by match, match ids
+  - filter by match
+    - x match list
+    - x assign match to loaded data
+    - assign match to incoming data
+    - update donation matches if game data changes
+    - endpoint for filtered donations
   - add or correct match number
   - Edit the feed: We had a lot of unspecified donations.
 Some of them of them got clarified out-of-band,  although outright gifts are possible.
 Have a way for donators to contact someone for retargeting if time allows.